 Support with Accessing Digital

-Our staff are trained to support you or signpost you to where you can receive support with digital health technology.
+Many things we use daily rely on digital technology.
+This can be difficult to access and use.
+Our staff are trained to support you or tell you to where you can get support with digital technology.

 Being digitally excluded can mean: